Website icon Xpert.Digital

 You can find more infographics at Statista

 Globally, eSports is on its way to becoming a billion-dollar business.
-In this country, the Federal Association of Interactive Entertainment Software (BIU) believes professionalized gaming is already on its way to becoming a mainstream sport.
-“But not only is the professional eSports sector growing, more and more sports groups at universities and local clubs are also emerging in Germany,” said the BIU in a press release .
-Survey data published there shows that awareness of eSports is increasing.
-29 percent of online users can now relate to the term - among 16 to 24 year olds, more than half even know what digital sport is all about.
+In Germany, the German Association of Interactive Entertainment Software (BIU) believes professionalized gaming is already on its way to becoming a mainstream sport.
+"But not only is the professional eSports sector growing; more and more sports groups are also emerging at universities and local clubs in Germany," the BIU stated in a press release .
+Survey data published by the BIU show that awareness of eSports is increasing.
+29 percent of online users are now familiar with the term – and among 16- to 24-year-olds, more than half are even familiar with the digital sport.

 eSports, eSports trends